athomicus/arduino_pomodoro_clock/README.md

   ![parts](https://github.com/user-attachments/assets/918d0b44-aea4-4731-92d5-e03515346a3a)

+<br><br>
 # connect everything together:
 I used some scheme from the web:

 ![projekt16](https://github.com/user-attachments/assets/893a50c4-d830-4703-b7c2-4933c5b768fa)

-Important thing is to connect properly cables to selected PINs in Arduino so if you look at the LED Matrix 8x8 ther is a signature <b>1088BS</b> so starting from left, brown cable should go into a PIN 13
+Important thing is to connect properly cables to selected PINs in Arduino so if you look at the LED Matrix 8x8 ther is a signature <b>1088BS</b> so starting from left, brown cable should go into a PIN A5

 <img width="323" height="243" alt="obraz" src="https://github.com/user-attachments/assets/16c5f981-7b4e-4971-84d3-94db6b52aa9e" />